mazetoken/smartMaze/COOL_token/README.md

 The miner is based on 0xBitcoin [miner](https://github.com/0xbitcoin/0xbitcoin-miner)

-Download/clone the smartMaze repository, open `miner-config.json` file in any editor and paste your wallet address and private key.
+Download/clone the smartMaze repository, go to COOL_token, open `miner-config.json` file in any editor and paste your wallet address and private key.
 Do not change the gas price (1050000000) - it is 1.05 gwei.
 To change web3provider go to `index.js` file lines 16-20 (comment and remove comment to choose provider) and replace provider uri in `miner-config.json`

 ```
 {
   "mining_account_public_address":"your-wallet-address",
   "mining_account_private_key":"your-wallet-address-key",
   "mining_style":"solo",
-  "contract_address":"0x481de06dca0198844faa36fca04db364e5c2f86c",
+  "contract_address":"0x9cc5804e944eaca94400e37dc09cc40b932759cf",
   "pool_url":"",
   "gas_price_gwei": 1050000000,
   "cpu_thread_count": 1,